Chapter 44: BWV 85, BWV 108 and BWV 87, each commencing with a bass aria.

 The opening aria is underpinned by a feeling of gravitas from the first bar.
 Christ’s immediate assertion is that He is a True Shepherd, and as such He would always sacrifice Himself for his sheep; this becomes the central theme of the cantata.
 Bach depicts these statements as being true, significant and consequently potentially soul-saving for the rest of us.
 The minor harmonies reflect the seriousness of this claim and its implications for mankind.

 The point is further driven home by Bach’s setting of the opening words, ‘I am a shepherd true’.
 This is declaimed simply and clearly on the bass’s entry with a minimum of competition from the ensemble (in this case a conventional string orchestra, continuo and single oboe; a second oboe will be introduced in the third movement).
 This commanding statement is immediately repeated.
 But, a few bars later when it is declaimed for the third time, everything stops for a brief moment on the word Hirt—-shepherd (bar 15).
 This is unusual, in that Bach seldom comes to a complete halt at an intermediate cadence unless it is to make a specific point.
-This is not a significant structural cadence as might mark the end of the A section before embarking upon the middle one; it is an imperfect or unfinished cadence in Eb major, a key which has a minimum of structural significance in the construction of this movement.
+This is not a significant structural cadence as might mark the end of the A section before embarking upon the middle one in a da capo movement; it is an imperfect or unfinished cadence in Eb major, a key which has a minimum of structural significance in the construction of this movement.

 Clearly Bach is creating a pointed punctuation mark, grabbing the attention of his listeners and allowing a moment for the message of the true Shepherd to sink in.